systemslab/popper-paper/paper/paper.md

 # Common Experimental Practices {#sec:common-practice}

-To understand the motivation behind Popper, we can make use of a generic experimentation workflow that many researchers apply when working on an exploration.
-Common experimental practices can be resumed as follow.
+To understand the motivation behind Popper, we first take a look at common experimental practices that are currently in use.
+This allows us to identify the requirements for a new methodology

 **Ad-hoc Personal Workflows**: A typical practice is the use of custom bash scripts to automate some of the tasks of executing experiments